 - willingness to gain knowledge of local needs and resources

-- commitment to the aims, principles and policies of the Citizens Advice service, including those relating to equal opportunities, independence, research and campaigns
+- commitment to the aims, principles and policies of the Community Advice service, including those relating to equal opportunities, independence, research and campaigns

-- willingness and ability to act in the best interests of Citizens Advice Ards and North Down
+- willingness and ability to act in the best interests of Community Advice Ards and North Down

 - ability to understand and accept their responsibilities and liabilities as trustees and employers

-- willingness to participate in democratic process which develops Citizens Advice policies by area and nationally
+- willingness to participate in democratic process which develops Community Advice policies by area and nationally

-- numeracy to the extent required to understand Citizens Advice Ards and North Down accounts with the support of a treasurer
+- numeracy to the extent required to understand Community Advice Ards and North Down accounts with the support of a treasurer

 - willingness and ability to learn, and to develop and examine their own attitudes